Humanitarian Intervention Support

 Document 1

 This mass killing mostly takes place against rival communities, ethnic groups or between nations.
 This report will, therefore, strive to explain the principles governing Humanitarian Intervention as regulated by the UN.
 These include a state’s sovereignty against Human rights.
 The bigger question here therefore is; does the rights of a polity or a state matter more than the rights of an individual person?
 There are, therefore, instances where Humanitarian Intervention has been criticized so highly due to the disadvantages that outweighed the advantages of an intervention.
 The major cases that have had the international attention and has always been in the books are the case of the Rwanda and Kosovo genocide that led to a loss of millions of lives.
+This report would, therefore, strive to determine the legality of the Humanitarian Intervention and to determine whether it is of any importance under some different circumstances.

 Sign up to view the full document!